Himeji Hyogo, Japan Travel Guide

 For the blooming of cherry trees (Sakura), visit late March to early April.
 Autumn foliage (Koyo) has beautifully from the end of October to mid-November, especially at Koko-en Green space and Mount Shosha.
 Indoor sightseeing at Himeji Castle is enjoyable year-round, with fewer crowds in the low season.

 Avoid summer's intense heat for vast open-air exploration.
-Winter's colder temperatures create a different atmosphere for outdoor walks, though fewer hours of daylight might limit certain activities.
+Winter's colder temperatures create a different atmosphere for outdoor walks, though fewer hours of daylight might limit particular activities.
 The low season often translates to a more relaxed exploration of popular sites.

 Japan maintains clear rules for short-term stays, with rules varying by nationality and trip purpose.
 Many nationalities benefit from visa-exempt entry for tourism.